kylephillips/simple-locator/readme.txt

 * Adds option to specify a default distance in the form shortcode.
 Mark the default distance with an asterisk: Ex: distances="5,10,20*,50,100".
 (The "20" option would be selected by default).
 * Adds option to show all locations by default, below the form (showall="true").
 Header text is customized using the showall attribute (showall="Showing all locations").
 Map centered to "default map location" if enabled in the plugin setting.
 * Adds "mapheight" shortcode option to "all locations" shortcode.
-* Adds pagination option for widget
+* Adds pagination option for widget.
-* Adds argument filter to location post type declaration
+* Adds argument filter to location post type declaration.
-* Updates Google Maps API requirement for new Google Maps Platform
+* Updates Google Maps API requirement for new Google Maps Platform.
-* Adds option to display a map in the admin listing view (post list table)
+* Adds option to display a map in the admin listing view (post list table).
-* Adds option to place built in location fields in Advanced Custom Fields tab if ACF is enabled and tabs are assigned to the post type
+* Adds option to place built in location fields in Advanced Custom Fields tab if ACF is enabled and tabs are assigned to the post type.
-* Updates included Guzzle dependency to version 6 (resolves php 7.2 error)
+* Updates included Guzzle dependency to version 6 (resolves php 7.2 error).
-* Adds CSV export option to export locations to CSV files, with the ability to save and load export templates
+* Adds CSV export option to export locations to CSV files, with the ability to save and load export templates.

 = 1.5.7 =